 Interest, property taxes and mortgage insurance are all tax-deductible.
 We already know that you’ll be paying $954.83 in interest in the first month.
 Property taxes depend heavily on what state and even county you’re in, and mortgage insurance depends on the amount of your down payment and your credit history.
 Let’s assume they add up to another $400 per month (give or take).
 You now have about $1,350 in tax-deductible expenses every month.
 If you are in a marginal tax bracket of 15% (consult your tax advisor) then you are saving about $202.50 per month on your taxes.
 When you think about it, Uncle Sam is actually paying for a good chunk of your monthly housing payment this way.

 The above example is overly simplified.
 Home ownership is a sort of forced savings but it is a savings account that you won’t be allowed to touch.
 For instance, your savings isn’t liquid because you can’t easily access your growing equity, and selling your property eventually will cost money.
 Your tax situation may make the tax benefits greater or lesser than out example.
 And of course, real estate doesn’t always appreciate – although lately it’s been appreciating a great deal more than our assumptions.

-The bottom line is that you could stuff money into savings and investments – and there’s nothing wrong with that – or you could just go ahead, bite the bullet, buy your home now and live a little more frugally for a couple of years.
+The bottom line is that you could stuff money into savings and investments or become a solopreneur – and there’s nothing wrong with that – or you could just go ahead, bite the bullet, buy your home now and live a little more frugally for a couple of years.
 You’ll not only be forcing yourself to save, but you will have invested in one of the most rewarding and secure investments there is, given enough time.